List of Chainsaw Man characters: Four Horsemen

 The enigmatic head of Public Safety Division 4, Makima initially appears compassionate but manipulates Denji through affection to ensure his loyalty, threatening to treat him as a Devil if he disobeys.
 Later revealed as the Control Devil, she seeks to reshape the world using Chainsaw Man's power, though her deeper desire is to form genuine familial bonds—a need suppressed by her upbringing as a government weapon.
 After Denji defeats the Gun Devil, she grants his wish but severs his contract upon realizing his submissive devotion conflicts with her ideals.
 She escalates her plans by killing Power and psychologically breaking Denji, only to recognize her error when fighting Pochita (disguised as Denji).
-Denji ultimately kills her by bypassing her contract with the prime minister by cutting her with a chainsaw made from Power's blood; he then eats her body as an act of love, declaring that he will always love her despite her actions.
+Denji ultimately kills her, bypassing her contract with the prime minister by cutting her with a chainsaw made from Power's blood; he then eats her body as an act of love, declaring that he will always love her despite her actions.